By Mexar

 Peers

-Includes robust automated invoicing and staff compensation tracking features tailored for professional pet service businesses.
+Includes robust business-oriented features like automated invoicing and staff compensation tracking for professional pet service providers.

-Provides highly customizable display readings, allowing users to prioritize specific water parameters over general tracking.
+Provides highly customizable display configurations that allow users to prioritize specific water metrics on their dashboard.

 New Kids on the Block